mesosphere/dcos-commons/frameworks/kafka/README.md

 ## Broker Settings

-The following settings may be adjusted to customize the amount of resources allocated to each node.
+The following settings may be adjusted to customize the amount of resources allocated to each broker.
 Apache Kafka's requirements (http://kafka.apache.org/documentation.html) must be taken into consideration when adjusting these values.
 Reducing these values below those requirements may result in adverse performance and/or failures while using the service.

 Each of the following settings may be customized under the **broker** configuration section.